-Having everyone one the same page is why project collaboration tools are so useful to teams.
-Because of this, it’s very important to decide how people are notified about updates.
+Having everyone on the same page is why project collaboration tools are so useful to teams.
+Because of this, it's very important to decide how people are notified about updates.
 There are three things to consider when looking for an optimal solution:

 1. Which events are significant enough to justify the user's attention?

 If we notify people about things that are irrelevant, they will start ignoring notifications or even turn them off.
 On the other hand, if we don't notify them about what's important or updates fall through cracks, people will not trust the system.
 Finding balance is essential here.

 2. What's the best way to deliver notifications?

 A lot of things have changed since ActiveCollab v1.
 As the system grew and started sending more emails, the average web user's “email tolerance” has dropped significantly.
 It became obvious that email as the only notification mechanism had no future.